Can You Insure a Salvage Title Car?

 • Schedule an inspection

-A salvage title refers to a car that an owner or insurance company deems a total loss.
+A salvage title means that a car has been declared a total loss.
 These vehicles are illegal to drive or park on public roads.
-They must be repaired before you can drive them.
+They must be repaired and inspected before you can drive them.

-Buying a car with a salvage title could save you money, but it can also be risky.
+Buying a vehicle with a salvage title could save you money, but it can also be risky.
 You’ll likely have a tough time finding insurance and may face some expensive repairs.
 Consider that salvages have sustained damage to the point where they’re no longer road-worthy.
-If you wanted to drive one, you’d have to take the steps to get it a rebuilt brand.
+If you wanted to drive one, you’d have to take the steps to get it rebuilt branded on the title.

 Buying a salvaged car could be more trouble than it’s worth for most people.
 Below are some pros and cons of buying one of these vehicles: